vuldb/cyber_threat_intelligence/campaigns/Hoplight/README.md

 ## IOA - Indicator of Attack

-These _indicators of attack_ (IOA) list the potential fragments used for technical activities like reconnaissance, exploitation, privilege escalation, and exfiltration during Hoplight.
+These _indicators of attack_ (IOA) list the potential fragments used for technical activities like reconnaissance, exploitation, privilege escalation, and exfiltration during HOPLIGHT.
 This data is unique as it uses our predictive model for actor profiling.

 ID | Type | Indicator | Confidence
 -- | ---- | --------- | ----------